Scots can have independence referendum if 60% want it, says minister

 Nicola Sturgeon and supporters of independence to clear, with recent polls suggesting that little more than 40 per cent north of the border want an IndyRef2 within the next five years.

-This month’s power-sharing deal between Ms Sturgeon’s SNP and the Scottish Green has brought the prospect of a referendum closer.
-With the two pro-independence parties between them holding 72 of the 129 seats in the Scottish Parliament, the first minster said the deal made it “impossible on any democratic basis” for the UK government to rebuff her demands for another poll.
+This month’s power-sharing deal between Ms Sturgeon’s SNP and the Scottish Greens has brought the prospect of a referendum closer.
+With the two pro-independence parties between them holding 72 of the 129 seats in Holyrood, the first minister said the deal made it “impossible on any democratic basis” for the UK government to rebuff her demands for another poll.

 Boris Johnson has consistently refused to grant the permission required under the Scotland Act to grant any poll legitimacy.
-But the cabinet minister with responsibility for Union policy, Michael Gove, this month indicated this could change if there was evidence of “a settled will in favour of a referendum”.
-Speaking to the , Mr Jack said that this could mean opinion polls regularly recording that six in 10 Scots want a re-run of the 2014 referendum, which rejected separation from the United Kingdom by a margin of 55-45 per cent.
+But the cabinet minister with responsibility for union policy, Michael Gove, this month indicated this could change if there was evidence of “a settled will in favour of a referendum”.
+Speaking to the , Mr Jack said that this could mean opinion polls regularly recording six in 10 Scots wanting a re-run of the 2014 referendum – which rejected separation by a margin of 55-45 per cent.
 Politico website

 UK news in pictures